exercism/v3/languages/csharp/exercises/concept/arrays/.meta/design.md

 Of the many available C# collection types, we chose to use the `array` collection type as the first collection type students will be taught for the following reasons:

 - Arrays don't require the student to know about generics.
-- Arrays are a common data type in many language.
+- Arrays are a common data type in many languages.
 - Arrays have a fixed length.
 No complexity in adding or removing elements.
 - Arrays have a simple shorthand syntax.
 No need to understand how constructors work to define an array.